 Meet up with a close friend or someone you feel safe with.
 Share your heart and concerns about having had unhealthy relationships in the past.
 Start taking the steps needed to get some healing.

-If you’re a Christian get into the Word and pray as well.
+If you’re a Christian, get into the Word and pray as well.
 Ask Him to help you work through this and bring healing to your heart.
+And if God removes this person in your life than find peace knowing God knows best.

 Remember great relationships make life an exciting and rewarding experience.
 They are a truly beautiful thing!
 So, it’s worth working on yourself to become the best person you can be.